4 Fave Frozen Yogurt Shops

 If you don’t find yourself in East County much, then you’ll want to schedule a special trip to visit the Yogurt Mill.
 “Regulars” frequent this popular fro yo destination 2-3 times a week for its generous portions and good customer service.
 Located in a landmark building that looks like the Leaning Tower of Pisa, the Yogurt Mill celebrated its 32-year anniversary on July 1.

 They offer 10 flavors daily, including five standbys and five rotating flavors, such as Tart Red Raspberry, Banana Cream Pie and Chocolate Milkshake.
-Six serving sizes range from an 8 oz for $2.50 (includes one topping) to a giant 44-oz take-home container for only $6.50.
+Six serving sizes range from an 8 oz cup to a giant 44-oz take-home container.
 The Yogurt Mill has 40 toppings to choose from (which I’ve been told are scattered on the bottom, middle and top of the yogurt).
 Stop by between 10 a.m. – 2 p.m. to avoid the crowd, or make new friends while waiting in the line that forms after 3 p.m.